wechaty/friday/README.md

 1. Fully powered by [Wechaty Vorpal](https://github.com/wechaty/wechaty-vorpal) and [Wechaty Vorpal Contrib](https://github.com/wechaty/wechaty-vorpa-contrib) commands!
 1. Restructure directories & source code files
+1. Add Dockerfile so that we can deploy Friday.BOT with the power of Docker!

 ### v0.4 (Jun 15, 2020)